Bertha Benz’s 65-mile drive in 1888 made headlines for her husband’s fledgling auto company.

 Support the American Oil & Gas Historical Society

-Although there had already been “auto-mobiles,” Benz’s first car used the internal combustion engine as the drive system for a “self-mover,” notes a Mercedes Benz company historian.
+Although there had already been “auto-mobiles,” Benz used the internal combustion engine as the drive system for a “self-mover,” according to a Mercedes Benz historian.
 “He presented his stroke of genius at the Imperial Patent Office – the car was born.”

 Because he would quickly build several identical three-wheeled vehicles, Benz also has been credited with the first “production car” in history.